Non-occupational lead absorption notifications

 Children with pica (a serious eating disorder characterised by repetitive consumption of non-food items) are more at risk than other children from lead exposure, especially if eating lead-contaminated soil or paint flakes [3].

-Lifestyle activities such as indoor rifle range shooting are one of the most common sources of non-occupational lead exposures.
+Lifestyle activities such as indoor rifle range shooting are one of the most common sources of non-occupational lead exposure.
 While lead-based paint on older buildings is generally well recognised as a source of lead exposure in New Zealand, there is less awareness of the risk of lead exposure from firearm use [4].

-Key facts from 2023
+Key facts from 2024

 Information about the data

-This indicator reports HSDIRT non-occupational/unknown source of lead absorption notifications from 2014 to 2022.
-The data was extracted from the HSDIRT system on 6 March 2023.
+This indicator reports HSDIRT non-occupational/unknown source of lead absorption notifications from 2014 to 2023.
+The data was extracted from the HSDIRT system on 18 March 2024.
 Updates or additions made to HSDIRT after this date are not reflected in this Surveillance report.

 Repeat blood lead tests taken within a year of the original test have been excluded from this data unless further investigation has resulted.

-Lead absorption is challenging to detect based on symptoms alone as many cases are asymptomatic and will therefore not be seen by a doctor and/or have a blood lead test.
+Lead absorption is challenging to detect based on symptoms alone as many cases are asymptomatic and will, therefore, not be seen by a doctor and/or have a blood lead test.
 In some instances a blood lead test will occur because of awareness by the individual to a known exposure.

 For additional information, see the metadata linked at the top of this page.